preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/pages-tab-authoring-processes/index.rst

-The Pages tab - authoring processes in Omnia 7.0
+The Pages tab - authoring processes in Omnia v7
 ==================================================

-Here you can create a Page Rollup with pages that are relevant to the process:
+Here you can create a Page Rollup with pages that are relevant to the process, the information ob this page applies to Omnia 7.0 and later.

 .. image:: processes-pages-v7.png